A few years ago, I spent two months in the jungles of Peru. That experience gave me a new appreciation for all the uses of a survival machete.

 The second part is the curved mid-area, which is ideal for cutting through thick bush.

-The only issue is that these are really heavy, so your arm will be killing you after a day of clearing.
+The only issue is that these are heavy, so your arm will be killing you after a day of clearing.

 Latin/Bush